 Proposal 2: Agree on the following text on Tx switching mechanism.

-For a UE configured with higher layer parameter supplementaryUplink and with 2Tx-2Tx UL Tx switching, the triggering mechanism of uplink switching specified in S6.1.6.3 of TS 38.214 is reused.
+For a UE configured with higher layer parameter supplementaryUplink and with 2Tx-2Tx UL Tx switching between two uplink carriers, the mechanism of uplink switching specified in S6.1.6.3 of TS 38.214 is reused.

-For a UE configured with UL CA Option 1 and with 2Tx-2Tx UL Tx switching, the triggering mechanism of uplink switching specified in S6.1.6.2 of TS 38.214 is reused with the following add-on.
+For a UE configured with UL CA Option 1 and with 2Tx-2Tx UL Tx switching between two uplink carriers, the mechanism of uplink switching specified in S6.1.6.2 of TS 38.214 is reused with the following add-on.